CP1401/Practicals/prac_10/README.md

 - types (strings, lists, etc.)
 - constants

-Consider how to use function:
+Consider how to use functions:

 - You should see that each of the functions in the coffee making video will be a function :)
 - You should remember that main should "look like the whole program", that is, main should generally consist of function calls (high level overview tasks)
-- Anyone should be able to clearly understand how the program works by reading just the main function.
+- Anyone should be able to clearly understand the program by just reading the main function.
 - You should recognise that when you display the coffees and when you check for a valid coffee order, you're working with a list of valid coffees.
 - You should write simple functions for each step (like in the video).
 E.g.,